new

 Gandalf

-Because the object is not being stored in the stack, it will remain available even when the stack frame is removed after the function ends:
+Because the underlying object is not being stored in the stack, it will remain available even when the stack frame is removed after the function ends:

 #include <iostream>